randydu/xp-util/README.md

 ```

-On the client side (module-B), we can call the module-a's api for an IBark interface object:
+On the client side (module-B), we can call the module-a's api to retrieve an IBark interface object:

 ```c++
 #include <module_a/intf_bark.h>